Why Shared State Breaks Multi-Agent Systems Past Three Agents

 A shared blackboard is any design where multiple agents read from and write to the same state object without explicit ownership.
 This includes LangGraph's flat TypedDict without reducer annotations, shared Python dicts passed by reference, and database tables without row-level locking.

 Failure mode 2: stale reads.
 Agent B reads state that Agent A wrote two steps ago.
-This is valid in sequential pipelines; it's a correctness bug in parallel ones.
-When Agent B assumes the researcher's output is current but the planner has since revised the research direction, Agent B produces an answer to a question that's no longer being asked.
+This can be valid in a sequential pipeline.
+In a parallel pipeline, it is a correctness bug.
+If Agent B assumes the researcher's output is current but the planner has since changed the research direction, Agent B answers a question that is no longer being asked.

 Failure mode 3: phantom state.
 Checkpointing a multi-agent system means saving shared state at a point in time.
-If Agent C reads state, does work, and is checkpointed, then Agent A overwrites the same fields, replaying from Agent C's checkpoint restores the version of state Agent A already moved past.
+If Agent C reads state, does work, and is checkpointed, then Agent A overwrites the same fields, replaying from Agent C's checkpoint restores a state version that Agent A had already moved past.
 The replay is internally consistent but externally wrong.

 2. The message bus alternative

-A message bus inverts the coordination model: instead of agents reading from a shared object, agents send typed messages to one another through an explicit channel.
-No agent ever reads another agent's "current output" — it receives a message deliberately sent to it.
+A message bus changes the coordination model.
+Instead of reading from a shared object, agents send typed messages to one another through an explicit channel.
+No agent reads another agent's "current output" directly.
+It receives a message that was deliberately sent to it.

-In LangGraph, this means using Annotated[list[Message], operator.add] as the primary coordination channel, combined with a supervisor node that reads the message queue and routes based on message type and content rather than on global state fields.
+In LangGraph, I usually model this with Annotated[list[Message], operator.add] as the primary coordination channel, combined with a supervisor node that reads the message queue and routes based on message type and content rather than on global state fields.

-The practical difference: each agent produces a Message with an explicit to, from_, type, and payload.
+The practical difference is ownership.
+Each agent produces a Message with an explicit to, from_, type, and payload.
 The supervisor reads the queue, dispatches messages to the appropriate agent, and the agent processes its inbox.
-State is still shared — the messages list is global — but ownership is explicit.
+State is still shared — the messages list is global — but writes are constrained.
 No agent writes to "its" fields; it only appends to the shared channel.

 from typing import Annotated